mannyyang/docubeam/llms/TESTING.md

 6. **Error Recovery**: Tests handling of OCR processing failures
 7. **Background Processing**: Validates asynchronous OCR processing

-This provides comprehensive coverage of the OCR-enabled document upload feature and ensures all functionality works correctly.
+This provides comprehensive coverage of the OCR-enabled document upload feature and ensures all functionality works correctly with robust test isolation and proper mock management.